Remnants of quark model in lattice QCD simulation in the Coulomb gauge: Lattice QCD simulation and projection

-and apply to the static quark-antiquark potential.
 Figure~\ref{fig:qqbar_pot} shows the static quark-antiquark potentials calculated from Wilson loops, evaluated from the original gauge configurations and $\vec{A} = 0$ projected ones in the Coulomb gauge.
+Fit results with the Cornell potential are listed in Table.~\ref{table:static_qqbar}.
+The static quark-antiquark potential is found to be well reproduced even after the $\vec{A} = 0$ projection in the Coulomb gauge.
+This result is practically nontrivial in lattice QCD, since the static quark-antiquark potential is not reproduced after the $\vec{A} = 0$ projection in the numerical lattice QCD calculation in the Landau gauge~\cite{Iritani:2011hve}.

 They agree very well in the whole distance region as expected.